x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pickup-directory-and-replay-directory-exchange-2013-help.md

-  - **X-Receiver**   This X-Header replaces the `To` message header field requirement in a typical SMTP message.
+  - **X-Receiver**: This X-Header replaces the `To` message header field requirement in a typical SMTP message.
 At least one `X-Receiver` field that contains one email address must exist.
 Multiple `X-Receiver` fields are allowed for multiple recipients.
 The Replay directory ignores the `To` message header fields if they're present, although the recipient's email client displays the values of the `To` message header fields as the recipients of the message.
 Other optional parameters may exist in the `X-Receiver` fields, as shown in the following example.

     ```text
     X-Receiver: <mary@contoso.com> NOTIFY=NEVER ORcpt=mary@contoso.com